-On September 11, 2001, the United States of America was attacked by a foreign land.
+On Tuesday, September 11, 2001, the United States of America was attacked by a foreign land.
 Their goal was to destroy this great nation, to strike fear into the heart of every American.
-It was the first major attack on United States soil since the Japanese bombed Pearl Harbor on December 7, 1941, 60 years earlier.
-The loss of life in both events was comparable - 2,300 in Hawaii and 2,966 in the Twin Towers, the Pentagon, and a field in Pennsylvania, already beginning the fight back.
-They did not succeed.
+It was the first major attack on the United States since the Japanese bombed Pearl Harbor on December 7, 1941, 60 years earlier.
+The loss of life in both events was comparable - 2,300 in Hawaii and 2,966 in the Twin Towers, the Pentagon, and a field in Pennsylvania, where the fight back was already beginning.
 The United States of America rose up, united, and fought back; remembering those who died in that attack.

-Sixteen years later, we are no longer united.
-It has been less than a year since the most divisive and ugliest election in recent history.
-Since the election, marches, protests, and rallies have occurred throughout America, often ending in violent conflict between opposing groups.
+Seventeen years later, we are no longer united.
+It has been nearly two years since the most divisive and ugliest election in recent history.
+Since the election, marches, protests, and rallies have occurred throughout America, some ending in violent conflict between opposing groups.
 Friends and families have divided and are no longer on speaking terms due to differing political and religious beliefs.
 We are no longer willing to listen to opposing views, to talk, discuss difference, and work together for the best outcome for all.
-I’m right and your wrong and need to be silenced has become the norm.
+I’m right, and your wrong and need to be silenced has become the status quo.

 Change has to begin somewhere, sometime, with someone!
 Why not you?
 And now!
 Wherever you are!
 Be the best version of you that you can be!
 “Yet I am not alone, for the Father is with me.
 I have said these things to you, that in me you may have peace.
 In the world you will have tribulation.
 But take heart; I have overcome the world.”
 (John 16:32b-33, ESV)

 Offer to God a sacrifice of thanksgiving, and perform your vows to the Most High, and call upon me in the day of trouble; I will deliver you, and you shall glorify me.”
 (Psalm 50:14-15, ESV) Begin where all Christians should begin addressing their problems - the Lord.
 Pray, as Jesus did at Gethsemane.
 Seek His guidance for your next move.